Michaelar1/JavaScript-Projects/README.md

 * [Concatenated String Challenge](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Concatenated%20_String_Challenge)
 * [String Assignment](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/String_Assignment)
 * [Alert and Expressions Project](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Project1_expressions_alert)

+### Countdown and Slideshow Project
+  This project was in HTML, CSS, and JavaScript.
+It includes a countdown timer featuring an if loop and an alert.
+This also includes a slideshow that incorporates all three languages and features an if loop, a for loop, the document.getElementsByClassName() method, and fading and hover animation effects.

 ### String and Number Methods Project
   In this HTML and JavaScript Project, I wrote functions with various string and number methods.
 Included methods are: concat(), slice(), toUpperCase(), search(), toString(), toPrecision(), toFixed(), and valueOf().